 Negative symptoms of psychosis include social withdrawal (isolating), apathy (i.e., indifference), alexithymia (i.e., inability to describe emotions), blunting of affect (i.e., minimal emotional expression), catatonic behaviors (e.g., standing in one position for long periods of time), avolition (i.e., no motivation or lack of goal-directed behavior), depression, anxiety, and sleep disturbances.
 In general, negative symptoms are associated with poorer outcomes in the long term.
 They are also more difficult to treat than positive symptoms.

 What Causes Psychosis?

-Psychosis, or psychotic episodes, may be associated with illicit drug use, medical problems, medications, and/or primary psychiatric disorders.
+The exact cause of psychosis remains unclear.
+However, we know that psychosis, or psychotic episodes, are associated with illicit drug use, medical problems, medications, and primary psychiatric disorders.